wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 - Name the separator **Gameplay**.

 :::note
-The **recommended** difficulty with these mods enabled is **Very Hard** with **Hardcore Mode** **on**.
-Sweet's page will tell you to use **Normal**, but with Better Damage Multipliers, I feel **Very Hard** is a justified difficulty. - Very
+Sweet's mod pages will tell you to use **Normal** difficulty with her mods, but with Better Damage Multipliers, any difficulty choice is justifiable.
 :::

 ### [TTW Reputations](https://www.nexusmods.com/newvegas/mods/68604)

-Adds a functional reputation system to Fallout 3 for parity with New Vegas; compatible with TTW New Vegas Speech Checks.
+Adds a functional reputation system to Fallout 3 for parity with New Vegas.

 ### [TTW N.V.
 Speech Checks](https://www.nexusmods.com/newvegas/mods/68736)

-Converts all Fallout 3 dialogue to use the New Vegas speech system; compatible with TTW Reputations.
+Converts all Fallout 3 dialogue to utilize the New Vegas speech system.

 #### Installation: